Film: Patch Adams

 - Broken Aesop: The movie makes the cases that doctors should care for their patients emotionally as well as physically, but midway through the movie getting too close to a patient causes Carin to be killed.

 - Bunny-Ears Lawyer: Patch does numerous "funny" things at the hospital, annoying Dean Walcott, but Patch's grades are among the highest in the class.
-Which is even stranger considering that he never studies.
+Which is even stranger considering that he never studies or is shown on-camera utilizing medical knowledge.

 - Comedy as a Weapon: Patch believes in helping patients through humour and laughter.

-- Dr. Jerk: Every single one of the doctors.. except Patch Adams.
+- Dr. Jerk: Every single one of the doctors, except Patch Adams, is cold and refers to patients by their room number or disease.

 - Fan Disservice: Patch moons the audience at his graduation.